What It's All

 competitors actually use special equipment.)

-clock wrong and was off by a full minute on almost every
+clock and was off by a full minute on almost every

 rally we compensated for the lost minute and were able